-The seemingly bare spaces on the hillside is the cemetery.
+The seemingly bare spaces on the hillside comprise the cemetery.
 This picture was taken from the Southwest corner of the old city, looking Northeast.

 The view from the top of the Mount of Olives is classic.
 It's probably the most commonly used picture of the Holy City today.